Home » Dish Type » Buns and Dumplings » Rou Yue Bing {Suzhou Style Pork Mooncake}

 The Fourth is to Cook Rou Yue Bing:

-• Following completion of wrapping one Rou Yue Bing, place it in the cast iron pan and turn the heat to simmer.
+• Following the completion of wrapping one Rou Yue Bing, place it in the cast iron pan.

 Grill freshly wrapped Rou Yue Bing in the cast iron fry pan